 MY WAY: Because I live in an apartment, painting a mural on the walls, like I one day hope to be able to do, wasn’t an option.
-I instead painted the frame of an old mirror to match the nursery’s colors.
-I bought $0.99 wooden letters from a local craft store and painted them as well to hang on the wall.
-I also found some old rope to pull back the drapes with to give it a more nautical feel.
+I instead painted Framed Wall Mounted Mirror to match the nursery’s colors.
+I bought Wooden Alphabet Letters from a local craft store and painted them as well to hang on the wall.
+I also found some Craft Rope to pull back the drapes with to give it a more nautical feel.

 3. THRIFT SHOP – Cost: $75-$125

 MY WAY: I did not thrift shop for nursery items (as of yet!) but I wish that I had.
 You can find some really beautiful pieces for really cheap in second-hand shops, so don’t rule them out.

 YOUR WAY: If there is a wealthy neighborhood near you, I suggest scouting the thrift stores and consignment shops there first.
 You can find high-quality items at insanely good prices.
 As I said, second-hand doesn’t mean torn or ratty, Most consignments have strict rules that they follow whenever they take in a new piece; it has to be of a certain quality and not appear too worn.
 I would stay away from stuffed animals and linens though just because bacteria and pathogens can be hard to get out of these items.

 4. ADD IT TO YOUR REGISTRY – Cost: $0

 MY WAY: Everything I wanted in my nursery or for my baby was added to my registry (see why HERE) and this includes decorations.
 I received a Fabric Collapsible Laundry Basket, Crib Sheets, a few linens and Light Switch Plates that all matched my nautical theme and didn’t cost me a penny.
 In fact, I actually made money through my registry rewards dollars!